trespaul/tidal-doc/src/content/docs/guides/audio/add-synth.md

 title: Add synthesisers to SuperDirt
 ---

-When you install SuperDirt, you also install a small library of *default* synthesizers.
+When you install SuperDirt, you also install a small library of *default* synthesisers.
 These synths are made specifically for Tidal and SuperDirt.
-They do sound nice, but at some point you will want to create your own synthesizers.
-This page will guide you and teach you the basic steps of synthesizer creation for SuperDirt.
+They do sound nice, but at some point you will want to create your own synthesisers.
+This page will guide you and teach you the basic steps of synthesiser creation for SuperDirt.

-## Building a simple synthesizer
+## Building a simple synthesiser

 ### Learning SuperCollider

-If you want to build new synthesizers for TidalCycles, you will need to learn some rudiments of the SuperCollider language (*SCLang*) as well.
+If you want to build new synthesisers for TidalCycles, you will need to learn some rudiments of the SuperCollider language (*SCLang*) as well.
 There are many guides, courses and tutorials you can find on the internet.
 I personnally recommand the [Eli Fieldsteel](https://www.youtube.com/user/elifieldsteel) YouTube channel.
 It is the most complete and beginner friendly tutorial you can find.
 It starts from the very basics up to very advanced topics for the more courageous.

 When you play with TidalCycles, SuperCollider and SuperDirt are in charge of handling audio.
 Everything audio-related on Tidal will happen on the SuperCollider side.
 Even if you haven't planned to learn more about audio synthesis, it is important to keep this architectural distinction in mind.